Divide-By-0/ideas-for-projects-people-would-use/README.md

 - **XOR Optimizer**: Rewrite general arithmetic circuits or computational programs to maximize the number of XORs used, compared to other gates.
 This would allow us to create garbled circuits with maximal efficiency because [XORs are free](http://www.cs.toronto.edu/~vlad/papers/XOR_ICALP08.pdf).
 See a beginners [intro to garbled circuits](https://crypto.stanford.edu/cs355/18sp/lec6.pdf) here.
 - **ZK Soft KYC**: A circuit on the simpler end, with a proof-of-membership to Gitcoin Alpha Passport.
 When you send a donation on Gitcoin, you prove you own an account (i.e. via a signature match into a merkle tree heyanon style) to prove a matching % (or soft KYC-ability), without revealing who you are.
 You can use an Axiom state root of the on chain Gitcoin passport to ensure up-to-dateness with the chain.
 Note that this trusts Gitcoin to verify your matching in a centralized manner.
 - **Witness Encypted Tinder**: Implement Protocol Labs’ [new construction](https://drive.google.com/file/d/1GEfm77BfKRz1Xzby89era8KOgalqn00L/view) or [this non-succinct one](https://eprint.iacr.org/2021/1423.pdf), and then build a proof of concept Tinder where everyone selects 5 people they want to match with, and are only matched if people select each other.
 First, everyone commits to, say, 5 people they are most interested in.
 Those 5 people should get only notified if they also commit to that person as one of their chosen 5 as well.
 So, after everyone commits, those commitments are used in the FC-WE scheme that everyone then runs, to publish a message only to their 5 folks only if they also had valid commitments (i.e. with them in it, while keeping it anonymous, which may not be possible with groth16).
 Finally, in the reveal stage, everyone attempts to read every message and can only end up reading the ones that work for them.
 You can do this with a pairwise Socialist Millionaire or Yao’s Garbled Circuits, but this requires more back and forth stages.
+   - **DONE**: This is finished by Nathan at [this site repo](https://github.com/novus677/witness-encrypt-tinder) and [this witness encryption library fork](https://github.com/novus677/witness-encryption-functional-commitment/).
 - **On Chain Proof Aggregator**: To get L1-level censorship resistance and data availability of ZK circuits is expensive, but there is a way to make this cheaper at the cost of a delay.
 Imagine building a contract called DelayedBatchGroth16Verify.
 Let's say, for instance, that I am withdrawing from Torando Cash.
 Then, I have two phases.
 One, I send my proof + public parameters to the DelayedBatchGroth16Verify contract along with a small amount of eth (say, calldata cost of that many parameters + a tip).
 That contract, say ~12 hours, collects all the proofs sent to it.
 It then uses Snarkpack or analogous (via additivity of KZG commitments) to verify all of the proofs at once.
 Note that calculations are in Gt so it will not be gas efficient.
 However, anyone can batch verify and send as soon as the size of the tips in the contract exceeds the cost of a single KZG verification.
 Once such a verify passes, it stores say hash(proof, public) in a "passed proofs" mapping.
 Thus, once someone has verified for me cheaper than a single verify, I can send a second transaction to tornado cash that just checks that the proof + public parameters have been part of a past batch verification (for instance, by hashing all of them and checking that it is a valid mapping key mapping to a 1), and then continues with the rest of the logic.
 While long-term we expect to not need this due to exceedingly cheapening L2 costs, it will be useful for the next 2 years while we do not have robust ZK L2-to-L2 bridges or audited ZK rollups.
 - ~~ed25519 encryption in a ZK SNARK (using circom).
 Metamask's [encrypt](https://github.com/MetaMask/eth-sig-util/blob/main/src/encryption.ts#L94) function on chain would be new, and save people from having to use MIMC as an encryption function.~~
   - Edit: This is [done](https://ethresear.ch/t/verify-ed25519-signatures-cheaply-on-eth-using-zk-snarks/13139).